-Why Do Hindus Wear Tilak or Tilak?
+Why Do Hindus Wear Tilak?

 Hindus put Tilak on the forehead for various reasons and on various occasions.
 With each cause, the type, color, and shape of tika vary.
 Both Hindu men and women wear tika on their forehead but for different reasons and significance.
 Likewise, in ancient times, members of royal dignitaries used to wear tilaks signifying their victory over their enemies.
 We will explain some fundamental reasons behind wearing the tika in the Hindu religion.

 The region on the forehead between the two eyebrows where the Tilak is applied is known as the location of the sixth chakra, “ajna,” “third eye,” and the seat of “hidden wisdom.”
 According to the followers of Tantrism, the third eye is the exit point of the kundalini energy.
 The Tilak is placed there to preserve and increase the concentration of this energy and protect against demons or bad luck.